 Create some characters who will give him a hard time or who will be directly opposed to his getting what he wants.
 You may want to start a computer file on each main character, to which you will add notes as you go along.
 Create a short description of how your protagonist he will struggle against the others and/or against himself to reach the ending.
 This is the start of your plot.

 How to design a simple plot

 There are nine and twenty different ways to design a plot.
 Two of the most popular formats are the Three Act Play and the Narrative Structure.
-I prefer the later; your mileage may vary.
+I prefer the former; your mileage may vary.
+I recommend books by Marks or McKee.
 You may start with one design and change it later.
 Each story is unique and you don't have to follow any predetermined format.

 In the Narrative Structure format, the plot starts with a period of Status Quo, where you introduce the protagonist.
 Then comes the Inciting Incident, where something happens that changes his life forever.
 The First Turning Point is the next event, which changes his thinking on how to solve his problems.
 The Second Turning Point is another conflict in the protagonist.
 This could be where he makes the conscious effort to behave differently.
 Then comes the Crisis, the point where he decides to fight or flee.
 In the Climax, the moment of truth arrives.
 Finally, there is the Resolution, where the protagonist's main story problem is solved, one way or the other.

 You may find it helpful to get a large piece of blank paper and use PostIt notes to briefly describe the events in the lives of the main characters.
 This method allows you to easily rearrange the notes/events as you develop the design of your plot.
 I suggest you start first with the story's hero and make your notes to cover his story moving from left to right in time order.
 Then you can add below his row of notes additional rows of notes, one for each main character.
 Some writers use Scrivener for this.
 I prefer to use Word and Excel.